danielrosehill/Claude-Document-This/example-agents/fix-documenter.md

 Saves the fix documentation to the "Notes From AI" Obsidian notebook at `/home/daniel/obsidian-notebooks/notes-from-ai`, organizing into logical subfolders and pushing to GitHub.

 ### /email-me-the-fix
-Sends a comprehensive email summary via Resend MCP to daniel@danielrosehill.co.il with references to any Notion or Obsidian documentation created.
+Sends a comprehensive email summary via Resend MCP to claude-logs@danielrosehill.co.il with references to any Notion or Obsidian documentation created.

 ## Workflow